Kbaio/disenoCaso2/DocumentacionCaso2.md

 #### 1.1.
 Single
 Each class has a single responsibility
-- `PagoRepository` handles exclusively the payment API communication.
+- `PagoRepository` use exclusively the payment API communication.
-- `Notificador` handles notification sends without affecting other functionalities.
+- `Notificador` use notification sends without affecting other functionalities.
-- `HistorialManager`handles transaction processing and maintains their history.
+- `HistorialManager`use transaction processing and maintains their history.

 #### 1.2.
 Open
 Classes are open for extension but closed for modification: